Saturday, May 18, 2024

 (excluding weekends and holidays)

-(3) AFTER receipt of records for inspection, to purchase at a reasonable
+(3) AFTER receipt of records for inspection, to purchase at a reasonable community standards (think library copying or Office Supply Store) standard photocopies of the records OR ANY PORTION of them

 (2) 2 working days advance notice

-PLEASE NOTICE: There is no time of day/night specified allolwance for your completion of your examination.
-UNLESS THERE ARE OTHER FEDERALLY OR STATE MANDATED LIMITATIONS, you have the right to review these documents (1) more than once (2) on a basis of multiple days at a time esp in the beginning
+UNLESS THERE ARE OTHER FEDERALLY OR STATE MANDATED LIMITATIONS, you have the right to review these documents (1) more than once (2) on a basis of multiple days.

-#####THE CHALLENGE######## Unless you request "all records" and include any "historical records on file obtained from outside sources" or specify exact types of files, reports, papers, you may be given whatever the facility "wants you to have" and claim those are the "records".
+THE CHALLENGE.
+Unless you request "all records" and include any "historical records on file obtained from outside sources" or specify exact types of files, reports, papers, you may be given whatever the facility "wants you to have" and claim those are the "records".

 RESIDENTS AND LEGAL REPRESENTATIVES: You have the right to request a formal, written copy of the resident's Care Plan and any and all reports that directly affect decisions made by the facility on that Care Plan.